 Select Page

+The rise and fall of a kingdom … or in this case, a loaf of bread.
 That is what it feels like when you’re just learning to make bread.
 Or when you’re experienced baker and you are testing out new recipes.
+Some succeed.
+Some fail.

 For years I have made bread at home.
 In fact, I can’t remember the last time I’ve eaten bread from the store.
 Perhaps when I was a child.
 Well, I digress.
 My mother has always been a baker.
 Growing up she would make us homemade pretzels for snacks, fresh baked bread for dinner and plenty of sugar free desserts.
 Even now, she is often whipping up some delicious concoction in the kitchen.
 I believe that is where I discovered my love for cooking and baking.